yfyfyufeng/OpenModelHub/doc/demo_and_report/report-UNFINISHED.md

 - Implemented the entire `agent` part.
 Generated test cases to evaluate and refine it.
 - Collaborated with Linyong Gan to generate `demo.json`, which contains sufficient amounts of records for initializing the database.
 - Collaborated with Wentao Lin in implementing a data loader that load json files and insert records to the database.
 Designed the first version and help completed the final version.
 - Participated in the formulation of the database schema (but not the implementation).
+Provided some knowledge about the real-life scenario (machine learning) that our database is trying to capture.
+- Designed the powerpoint for presentation with Linyong Gan; did the presentation.
+Designed the project demonstration in the presentation.
+Completed major parts of the report.

 #### Yufeng Lin